Improving instrumental variable estimators with post-stratification: Simulation Study

 \subsection{Complier Predictive Covariates}

-To explore the tension between increased instability in strata with few compliers and their having less weight, we conducted a set of simulations where we generated a series of datasets with the same overall compliance rate (15\%), but an ever-increasingly predictive predictor of compliance ranging from the compliers being evenly distributed across the strata (no prediction) to all the compliers being in the same stratum (perfect prediction).
+To explore the tension in strata with few compliers between their increased instability and reduced weight, we conducted a second set of simulations where we generated a series of datasets that all had the same overall compliance rate (15\%), but a series of covariates predictive of compliance that ranged from the compliers being evenly distributed across the strata (no prediction) to all the compliers being in the same stratum (perfect prediction).
+All scenarios also had substantial treatment heterogeneity across strata, with $CACE=0$ in the lowest strata and a $CACE$ of $4\sigma$ in the fourth.
+We ran two sets of simulations, one with one-sided noncompliance and one with two-sided.
 Results are in Figure~\ref{fig:pred_C_only}.

-The middle plot of Figure~\ref{fig:pred_C_only} shows the relative size of the true SE of an estimator to the unstratified baseline on the $y$ axis.
+The middle plots of Figure~\ref{fig:pred_C_only} shows the true SEs of the different estimators on the $y$ axis.
 The $x$-axis shows the $R^2$ of a regression of compliance onto the strata variable.
-Even when we have near 100\% $R^2$ (perfect prediction of compliance) the $IV_a$ estimator has virtually no gains.
-For $IV_w$, we do see precision gains but only at very high values of $R^2$.
-The Drop-Small-F (DSF) estimator, more aggressive than $IV_w$ in dropping strata, more quickly realizes gains in the standard errors.
-The Precision-Weighted-IV Estimator (PWIV) has an even sharper drop off in variance, but also is the most biased.
+Even when we have near 100\% $R^2$ (perfect prediction of compliance type) the $IV_a$ and 2SLS estimators have virtually no gains.
+For $IV_w$ and DSS0, we do see precision gains but only at very high values of $R^2$, with DSS0 having slightly larger gains (note $IV_w$ and DSS0 coincide in the one-sided noncompliance setting).
+The DSF estimator, more aggressive than $IV_w$ in dropping strata, more quickly realizes gains in the standard errors.
+The PWIV estimator has an even sharper drop off in variance, but also is the most biased (see left hand column of plots).

 Figure~\ref{fig:pred_C_only} also allows for comparing all estimators to an oracle (the bottom line) of the simple difference in means of the known compliers.
 This estimator could be achieved if we knew the complier status of all units.
-This knowledge is extremely beneficial; the oracle has a standard error less than half of the unstratified estimator.
-Only when we have perfect prediction do $IV_w$, DSF, and PWIV converge to this oracle.
+Such knowledge would be extremely beneficial; the oracle has a standard error less than half of the unstratified estimator.
+For one-sided noncompliance, only when we have perfect prediction do $IV_w$, DSF, and PWIV converge to this oracle.
+For two-sided noncompliance, if we are not actively discounting or dropping the strata with always-takers, we do not as easily obtain the benefits of our predictor: random imbalances of always-takers makes the other strata still have weight, which introduces instability into the overall estimate.
+The DSF and PWIV, by dropping and down-weighting these strata, eventually achieve the oracle's performance.